 The institute will be beneficial to research teams who are preparing to scale their codes to petascale-class resources, people who are working on parallel codes, or have a need to scale up computational codes and/or data analysis programs.
 Individuals who are current or pending users of large-scale HPC systems will benefit the most from this institute.
 People who do not have access to research codes, such as those using commercial packages, are not likely to benefit from the institute.

 The institute will provide training accounts to participants who register to attend at one of the Host Sites.
-The training accounts will be provided on multiple HPC systems which are described in the Resources tab in the left menu bar.
+Training accounts will be provided on multiple HPC systems which are described in the Resources tab in the left menu bar.

-Participants watching the YouTube live webcast will not be provided with training accounts, due to security policies and procedures for settting up training accounts.
+Participants watching the YouTube live webcast will not be provided with training accounts, due to security policies and procedures for setting up training accounts.